Official Government Website

 • Food, such as cheese and crackers, are encouraged to be provided by the sampling specialists during the store sampling tasting event.

-• The supplier, representative, or sampling specialist is responsible for providing all supplies and equipment associated with a store sample tasting event, including, but not limited to, ice buckets, dump buckets, water glasses, tasting containers, extension cords, napkins, and table coverings, etc..
+• The supplier, representative, or sampling specialist is responsible for providing all supplies and equipment associated with a store sample tasting event, including, but not limited to, ice buckets, dump buckets, water glasses, tasting containers, extension cords, napkins, and table coverings.

-How should sampling specialists dispose of unused portions of opened alcohol containers and empty containers?
+How should sampling specialists dispose of unused portions of open alcohol containers and empty containers?

-• At the conclusion of the store sampling tasting event, sampling specialists must remove any unused product from the premises.
+• After the store sampling tasting event, sampling specialists must remove any unused product from the premises.

-• Sampling Specialists shall dispose of all empty alcohol containers.
+• Sampling Specialists must dispose of all empty alcohol containers.

 • Unused products, bottles, or containers shall not be furnished to employees of the Idaho State Liquor Division.